jielongjp/study-taigi/README.md

 # A web app built in next.js for learning Taiwanese Hokkien

+learntaigi was created to fill a void in vocabulary learning materials for Taiwanese Hokkien, a language critical to Taiwanese culture which unfortunately has been starting to decrease in number of speakers.

 Hosted on vercel and accessible here: https://www.learntaigi.com/

-Vocabulary data is fetched from https://sutian.moe.edu.tw/zh-hant/ using node.js and stored in google sheets (to keep costs low)
+Vocabulary data is fetched from https://sutian.moe.edu.tw/zh-hant/ using node.js and stored in google sheets (to keep running costs low)

-For details on why I built this project see here: https://www.learntaigi.com/about
+For more details on why I built this project see here: https://www.learntaigi.com/about

  <br/>
 --- Next.js boilerplate startup details below ---